Acetolyne/portapack-carnage/README.md

 # PortaPack Carnage

+If you want the most active repository for your portapack use the Mayhem repo.
+This repo is a fork and is still under development with some very unstable code.

 This is a fork of the [Mayhem](https://github.com/eried/portapack-mayhem/) firmware, which itself was a fork of the [PortaPack](https://github.com/sharebrained/portapack-hackrf) firmware, an add-on for the [HackRF](http://greatscottgadgets.com/hackrf/).
 A fork is a derivate, in this case one that has extra features and fixes when compared to the older versions.

 [<img src="https://raw.githubusercontent.com/wiki/eried/portapack-mayhem/img/hw_overview_h2_front.png" height="400">](https://github.com/eried/portapack-mayhem/wiki/Hardware-overview) [<img src="https://raw.githubusercontent.com/wiki/eried/portapack-mayhem/img/hw_overview_h2_inside.png" height="400">](https://github.com/eried/portapack-mayhem/wiki/Hardware-overview#portapack-internals)